det-lab/kaitai_struct_awkward_runtime/docs/development.md

 # Setup a local development environment

-This has been tested on Ubuntu 20 and 24 systems.
+This has been tested on Ubuntu 20 and 24 systems, and Ubuntu 22 under Windows Subsystem for Linux with Windows Server 2022.

 ## Recommended IDE